alileino/diseasepredict/README.md

-# diseasepredict
+# Description
  A project for a machine learning course.
 It scrapes data about symptom - disease links and predicts diseases based on symptoms.
+Currently it scrapes the training data from MayoClinic database.

 # Criticism of the project
 The problem formulation given in the course did not include any validation/test set, and none were publicly available.
 That's why for each disease there is exactly one training example, which means that each class has exactly one training example.
 This makes validation and testing from hard to impossible - there is no clear way to measure the accuracy.